-Viral pleuritis is a viral infection of the pleura (the thin, transparent, two-layered membrane that covers the lungs—see Overview of Pleural and Mediastinal Disorders), which typically causes chest pain when breathing or coughing.
+Viral pleuritis is a viral infection of the pleura (the thin, transparent, two-layered membrane that covers the lungs), which typically causes chest pain when breathing or coughing.

 Chest pain is the primary symptom of viral pleuritis.
 The pain is usually worse when breathing in or coughing and is often sharp.
 Epidemic pleurodynia also causes fever and chest muscle spasms.

 Viral pleuritis resolves on its own after a few days or more.
 Analgesics can help relieve the pain.